Renesas-SST/meta-renesas/recipes-docs/rz-cmn-readme/files/README.md

   Starting kernel ...
   ```

-### Using SSH and SCP for Remote Access and File Transfers
+#### 4.1.4.
+Using SSH and SCP for Remote Access and File Transfers

-This section explains how to use SSH (Secure Shell) for secure remote access to the RZ/G2L-SBC and how to utilize SCP (Secure Copy Protocol) for file transfers.
+This section explains how to use SSH (Secure Shell) for secure remote access to the target board and how to utilize SCP (Secure Copy Protocol) for file transfers.
 By default, OpenSSH is employed as it is a feature-rich and widely used SSH implementation that offers advanced capabilities for secure communication.
 While OpenSSH serves as the default option, Dropbear SSH can be considered for lightweight, resource-constrained environments making it particularly suitable for embedded systems.

-#### Differences Between Dropbear and OpenSSH
+##### 4.1.4.1.
+Differences Between Dropbear and OpenSSH

 - **Resource Usage**: Dropbear is optimized for lower resource usage, making it ideal for embedded systems.
 - **Feature Set**: OpenSSH has a more extensive feature set, including advanced options for authentication and configuration.
 - **Key Authentication**: OpenSSH requires the use of SSH keys for authentication, while Dropbear can operate with both keys and passwords.

-#### Using OpenSSH
+##### 4.1.4.2.
+Using OpenSSH

 OpenSSH is a widely-used, full-featured SSH implementation that provides encrypted communication between hosts.
 It supports advanced authentication methods and secure remote administration, making it ideal for robust network security.

-The RZ/G2L-SBC supports both password and key-based authentication methods.
+The RZ boards supports both password and key-based authentication methods.
 To enhance security by enforcing SSH key-based login, follow these steps to switch to key-based authentication:

 - Step 1: Generate an SSH key pair on your local machine, run the following command to generate a secure SSH key pair: